joychester/Smurfs_v2/README.md

 # Smurfs_v2
-Smurfs using Nightmare_v2 which is Atom/Electron
+Smurfs v2 using Nightmare_v2 API(Atom/Electron) to load test your webpages

 ##Why use Atom/Electron instead of Phantomjs:
 1. nightmare v1 wrappers phantomjs to make user friendly API to make synchronous instead of using callbacks